“Don’t knock him out too early,” Neil said.

 He threw two jabs and followed with a straight right at my head.
 I rocked back and felt the air on my face as his punch missed by an inch.
 I countered perfectly with a right hook to the side.
 The punch landed hard enough for people at the tables to hear.
 A chorus of “whoas” sounded from those who watched.
 We had the crowd’s full attention now.

-My opponent wore bright orange silk pants to match his tattoos and had a hairline scar over his right eyebrow.
-He had a big flat nose and brown eyes that ran angry.
+He wore bright orange silk pants to match his tattoos and had a hairline scar over his right eyebrow.
+He had a big flat nose and brown angry eyes.
 His footwork was good, up and back, side to side, always moving, but he telegraphed his punches.

 I stole a quick glance at my fraternity’s table.
 Rose’s seat was still empty.
 A few of my frat brothers stood to shout encouragement.